-However, if this system has previously been set up as a NetWorker server, you may want to stop the NetWorker demons and disable their execution on system startup: see "Starting and Stopping NetWorker" in this release notice.
-While the demons do no harm, they consume resources needlessly and may cause confusion.
-For example, if the demons continue to run on the client, you might inadvertantly request a system backup of the local copy of the NetWorker software.
+However, if this system has previously been set up as a NetWorker server, you may want to reconfigure it as a NetWorker client, so the server daemons will not get executed at system startup: see "Starting and Stopping NetWorker" in this release notice.
+While the server daemons do no harm, they consume resources needlessly and may cause confusion.
+For example, if the daemons continue to run on the client, you might inadvertantly request a system backup of the local copy of the NetWorker software.